voteview/member_photos/README.md

 * `--state state`: Province a two-character `state` postal abbreviation to limit searches to one state.
 Example: `CO` for Colorado.
 * `--sort sort`: Provide a string `sort` which describes which field to sort on.
 Valid options are `bioname`, `icpsr`, `state_abbrev`, `party_code`, `congress`.
 Default is `congress`.
 * `--year`: If specified, table will include "year" instead of "congress" and the `--min` argument will expect a year.
+* `--raw`: If specified, the script will check for images where we have processed copies, but no raw copies.
+Clones of the repository that have not yet re-scraped the raw files from `bio_guide` and `wiki` should see all such images; clones of the repository that have scraped images should report no missing raw files.

 Example usage: